nextrevision/puppet-automysqlbackup/README.md

 This module has been refactored.
 See the "Compatibility" section below if you are updating from a previous version.

+There was also an issue in 0.2.1 (previous release) with installing from Forge.
+This should be fixed now as the manifests have been correctly populated.

 ## Intro

 Before using this module, it is highly recommended that you consult the